Play Audio

 sample policy employee use of personal car for work

-• Going to the bank or post office on behalf of the company.
+• Running errands like going to the bank or post office.

-• Delivering something to another office or client site.
+• Delivering items to another office or client site.

-• Picking up food for a company-sponsored team luncheon or breakfast.
+• Purchasing supplies or picking up food for a company-sponsored meal.

 For professional assistance with small business risk management and all workers' compensation claims contact Axcet HR Solutions.